vitoraguila/forza/README.md

 )

 func main() {
-	agentsConfig := forza.NewAgentConfig(forza.ProviderOpenAi, forza.OpenAIModels.Gpt35turbo)
+	config := forza.NewLLMConfig(forza.ProviderOpenAi, forza.OpenAIModels.Gpt35turbo)

-	marketAnalystAgent, err := forza.NewAgent(
+	marketAnalystAgent := forza.NewAgent().
-		forza.WithRole("Lead Market Analyst at a premier digital marketing firm"), forza.WithBackstory("you specialize in dissecting online business landscapes.
-Conduct amazing analysis of the products and competitors"), forza.WithGoal("providing in-depth insights to guide marketing strategies"), forza.WithConfig(agentsConfig),
+		WithRole("Lead Market Analyst at a premier digital marketing firm").
-	)
+		WithBackstory("you specialize in dissecting online business landscapes.
+Conduct amazing analysis of the products and competitors").
-	forza.IsError(err)
+		WithGoal("providing in-depth insights to guide marketing strategies")

-	task1 := forza.NewTask(marketAnalystAgent)
+	task1 := forza.NewTask(marketAnalystAgent).WithLLM(config)
-	task1.Instruction("Give me a full report about the market of electric cars in the US.")
+	task1.WithUserPrompt("Give me a full report about the market of electric cars in the US.")

-	contentCreatorAgent, err := forza.NewAgent(
+	contentCreatorAgent := forza.NewAgent().
-		forza.WithRole("Creative Content Creator at a top-tier digital marketing agency"), forza.WithBackstory("you excel in crafting narratives that resonate with audiences on social media.
-Your expertise lies in turning marketing strategies into engaging stories and visual content that capture attention and inspire action"), forza.WithGoal("Generate a creative social media post for a new line of eco-friendly products"), forza.WithConfig(agentsConfig),
+		WithRole("Creative Content Creator at a top-tier digital marketing agency").
-	)
+		WithBackstory("you excel in crafting narratives that resonate with audiences on social media.
+Your expertise lies in turning marketing strategies into engaging stories and visual content that capture attention and inspire action").
-	forza.IsError(err)
+		WithGoal("Generate a creative social media post for a new line of eco-friendly products")

-	task2 := forza.NewTask(contentCreatorAgent)
+	task2 := forza.NewTask(contentCreatorAgent).WithLLM(config)
-	task2.Instruction("Generate a creative social media post for a new line of eco-friendly products.")
+	task2.WithUserPrompt("Generate a creative social media post for a new line of eco-friendly products.")

 	// RUNNING ALL CONCURRENTLY
 	f := forza.NewPipeline()